spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/segmentation/sct_deepseg.rst

 Specialized segmentation models: ``sct_deepseg``
 ################################################

-The :ref:`sct_deepseg` script is separate from :ref:`sct_deepseg_sc`, and provides access to specialized models created by the ivadomed project (https://ivadomed.org).
+The :ref:`sct_deepseg` script is separate from :ref:`sct_deepseg_sc`, and provides access to specialized models created by created with different frameworks (`ivadomed`: https://ivadomed.org/, `nnUNet`: https://github.com/MIC-DKFZ/nnUNet, `monai`: https://monai.io>).
 These specialized models focus on tasks outside of basic spinal cord segmentation.
 In recent versions, new models for the segmentation of spinal tumors, human multi-class SC & GM at 7T, MS lesion segmentation on MP2RAGE, mouse SC, etc. have been added.

 You can list the available tasks by running :ref:`sct_deepseg` ``-h``, or you view detailed descriptions of each task by running :ref:`sct_deepseg` ``-list-tasks``.